Yanfeng-Yang-0316/CDCIT/README.md

 Underconstruction...
 # CDCIT
-This is the source code of **Conditional Diffusion Models Based Conditional Independence Testing**.
+This is the source code of **Conditional Diffusion Models Based Conditional Independence Testing** (CDCIT).

 ## Environment Requirements